 It happens that a baby is born with normal height and weight, but other indicators indicate immaturity:

-• Weak cry.
+• A faint cry.

-• Breathing irregular and shallow.
+• Breathing is irregular and shallow.

 • Soft ears.